Rail Signal and Communications Technician

 - Ability to obtain boom truck, Hi-Rail, forklift, and confined space certification (we train)

-- Washington State driver's license and an acceptable driving record
+- Washington State driver's license with an acceptable driving record

 - Supplemental Information